akirk/wordcamp-companion/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html
 **Stable tag:** 1.0.1

 Plan the WordCamp you are attending, save sessions, follow a minimal live companion timeline, and export your session notes.
-You can use it in [my.wordpress.net](https://my.wordpress.net/?myapps-i=wordcamp-companion).
+You can try it out and use it in [my.wordpress.net](https://my.wordpress.net/?myapps-i=wordcamp-companion) at [https://my.wordpress.net/?myapps-i=wordcamp-companion](https://my.wordpress.net/?myapps-i=wordcamp-companion) .

 ## Description